kpavlis/telco-web-app/README.md

 - Schedule and manage sales activities
 - Assign mobile programs to clients

-## 🧰 Technologies Used
+## 🛠️ Technologies Used

 - ASP.NET MVC Framework
-- C#
+- C# for the Businnes Logic
-- HTML5, CSS3, JavaScript
+- HTML5
-- SQL Server (for data persistence)
+- SQL Server for data persistence
-- Bootstrap (for responsive UI)
+- Bootstrap for responsive UI

 ## 🎯 Purpose